-Given that most solid cancers rely on cancer-specific metabolism to support their growth, survival, and multi-organ metastasis, targeting these metabolic activities may assistant and main therapeutic strategies against in the CRC.
-In addition, the characteristic liver metastasis of CRC is also closely related to the metabolic abnormalities, therefore the therapeutic and inhibitory effects on metastasis through targeting cancer-specific metabolism can be potentially anticipated.
-As described in the previous paragraphs, since the various factors relating to cancer-specific aerobic glycolysis, mitochondrial metabolism, and DMEs have identified in recent years, it finally reached a stage where it must establish an optimal strategy to effectively suppress these metabolisms-based targets.
-A detailed understanding of how cellular metabolism is altered in the CRC that leads to cancer progression and metastasis will provide an insight into which proteins represent promising targets in CRC therapy, and this will be raised from the analysis of cancer-specific metabolism.
+Given that most solid cancers rely on cancer-specific metabolism to support their growth, survival, and multi-organ metastasis, targeting these metabolic activities may be main therapeutic strategies against CRC.
+In addition, the characteristic liver metastasis of CRC is also closely related to the metabolic abnormalities; therefore, the therapeutic and inhibitory effects on metastasis through targeting cancer-specific metabolism can be potentially anticipated.
+As described in the previous paragraphs, since various factors relating to cancer-specific aerobic glycolysis, mitochondrial metabolism, and DMEs have been identified in recent years, the stage has been reached where an optimal strategy to suppress effectively these metabolism-based targets should be established.
+A detailed understanding of how cellular metabolism is altered in CRC that leads to cancer progression and metastasis will provide insight into which proteins represent promising targets in CRC therapy, which will be raised from the analysis of cancer-specific metabolism.
 Building a theoretical context to understand metabolic regulation in CRC, however, remains a challenge for the successful construction of strategies.
-Therefore, it needs to be closely examined the specific process of the cancer metabolism related to the survival and differentiation of CRC and must work to steadily advance the discovery of candidate proteins that can target it.
-It is important to point out that with the exception of 5-fluorouracil, Gemcitabine, or Pemetrexed, which were developed for inhibiting nucleic acid synthesis, other developments are only in the early stages where most pre-clinical studies have been completed[20].
-Of course, it is not a purpose to raise concerns that there are few attempts to target cancer-specific metabolism for the treatment of CRC.
-It is emphasized that the development of the key methods to efficiently regulation of the cancer-specific metabolism is under the initial stage.
-Thus, it would be suggested that developing cancer-specific metabolism-target drugs will be able to be a novel treatable method that is critical as a new area of development strategies for CRC treatment, that have not yet been conquered and have infinite growth potential.
+Therefore, the specific process of cancer metabolism related to the survival and differentiation of CRC must be closely examined, and work must focus to advance steadily the discovery of candidate proteins that can target it.
+It is important to point out that with the exception of 5-fluorouracil, Gemcitabine, or Pemetrexed, which were developed for inhibiting nucleic acid synthesis, other developing therapies are only in the early stages, where most pre-clinical studies have been completed[20].
+Of course, it is not my purpose to raise concerns that there are few attempts to target cancer-specific metabolism for the treatment of CRC but to emphasize that the development of key methods to regulate efficiently cancer-specific metabolism is still under the initial stage.
+Thus, it is suggested that developing cancer-specific metabolism-target drugs provide a novel treatable method that will be critical in this new area of treatment strategies for CRC.
+They have not yet been conquered and have infinite growth potential.

 REFERENCES